hansielneff/levox/README.md

 # Lexov

-A simple voxel editor made in C++ with SFML and OpenGL
+A simple voxel editor made in C++ with SFML and OpenGL.

 ## Getting started

-Download the latest build from the release section or follow the instructions below to compile from source.
+Download the latest build from the (Releases)[https://github.com/hansielneff/lexov/releases] section or follow the instructions below to compile from source.

 ## Compiling from source